Food poisoning ("food-borne illness") is caused by eating foods containing bacteria, viruses, parasites, or other pathogens.

 How Food Becomes Contaminated

-- Poor waste handling and unsanitary animal sheltering and feeding practices can result in diseased animals.
+- Poor waste handling, unsanitary animal sheltering, and feeding practices.
+These can result in diseased animals.

-- The intrusion of animals into farm fields or poor cleaning practices during harvesting and food storage of fruits and vegetables can introduce bacteria and viruses at the farm.
-(Some of these bacteria live naturally in the soil.)
+- The intrusion of animals into farm fields or poor cleaning practices during harvesting can introduce bacteria and viruses to a farm.
+Some of these bacteria live naturally in the soil.

-- Unhygienic practices at a slaughterhouse can spread bacteria and viruses from one infected animal to others being processed in that facility.
+- Unhygienic practices at a slaughterhouse can spread bacteria and viruses from one infected animal to another.

-- Transporting food products in an unclean truck or a vehicle whose refrigeration is not working properly can allow bacteria to multiply.
+- Transporting food products in an unclean truck or a vehicle with broken refrigeration can allow bacteria to multiply.

-- At the store or restaurant, bacteria can multiply again if it wasn't separated and promptly stored at the right temperature.
+- Bacteria can multiply again if the other food isn't separated and promptly stored at the right temperature.

-- Finally, food can become contaminated at a restaurant if it is undercooked, prepared on a contaminated surface, or if the staff are sick and spread their illness.
+- Food can become contaminated if undercooked, prepared on a contaminated surface, or if the staff are sick and spread their illness.

 Other Ways Food Can Be Dangerous

-The McDonald's coffee scalding case is probably one of the most famous modern food injury lawsuits.
-McDonald's knew its coffee was served at too high a temperature.
-Hundreds of people had already reported injuries, and it had been going on for years.
+The McDonald's coffee scalding case is one of the most famous modern food injury lawsuits.
+McDonald's, like most other restaurants, served its coffee piping hot.
+Hundreds of people had already reported injuries.

-When a 79-year-old woman spilled coffee on her lap, she received third-degree burns.
-A jury awarded her $2.7 million for pain and suffering, and punitive damages against McDonald's.
-That amount was reduced on appeal and ultimately there was a private settlement.
+When a 79-year-old woman spilled coffee on her lap at the McDonald's drive-thru, she received third-degree burns.
+A jury awarded her $2.7 million for pain and suffering.
+They also awarded her punitive damages.
+A judge reduced her judgment on appeal; ultimately, there was a private settlement.

-Food warning labels may be sufficient to protect a company from legal liability.
-Many products carry warning labels that there could be cross-contamination with allergens.
+Food warning labels and disclaimers may sufficiently protect a company from legal liability.
+For example, many products carry warning labels that there could be cross-contamination with allergens.

-But there are other, more common dangerous food incidents, like the Tyson chicken strips recalled for pieces of metal found in the chicken.
-In 2019, the Washington Post reported that 17 million pounds of meat products were recalled for containing bits of glass, plastic, metal, or other materials.
+But there have been other lawsuits involving dangerous foods.
+For example, a consumer sued Tyson after finding pieces of metal in their chicken.
+In 2019, the Washington Post reported that Tyson recalled 17 million pounds of the company's meat products containing bits of glass, plastic, metal, or other materials.

 Contact a Products Liability Attorney for Legal Help

-While you can always attempt to settle a claim of injuries from food poisoning by yourself, a business will have an attorney on its side.
-To protect your right to financial recovery, ask an experienced local product liability lawyer or personal injury attorney to review your claim.
+You can settle your injury claim for food poisoning by yourself.
+However, the defendant will likely have an attorney working for them.
+Have an experienced product liability lawyer or personal injury attorney review your claim to protect your legal rights.
 They can advise if you have a legal case.